Creating Apptainer containers

 💬 First, we’ll create a basic container from a definition file.
 In order to choose a suitable Linux distribution, you should check the documentation of the software you wish to install.
 If the developers provide installation instructions for a specific distribution, it is usually easiest to start with that.

-💭 In this case there is no specific reason to choose one distribution over another, but from experience it is known that the software installs without problems on CentOS, so we’ll start with that.
+💭 In this case there is no specific reason to choose one distribution over another, but from experience it is known that the software installs without problems on Ubuntu, so we’ll start with that.

 -